SINTEF/dlite/examples/storage_plugin/README.md

-[^footnote]: The `id` argument is not strictly needed to `dlite.Instance.from_location()` in this case, since our storage only contains one instance.
+[^footnote]: The `id` argument of `dlite.Instance.from_location()` is not strictly needed in this case, since our storage only contains one instance.
 But in general it is good practice to provide it.

 [main.py]: https://github.com/SINTEF/dlite/tree/master/examples/storage_plugin/main.py